ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 #### Derived Endpoints

-If a connection originally targets a single Endpoint Identifer, there may be multiple Endpoint candidates of different types that can be derived from the original.
-This creates an ordered list of the derived Endpoint candidates according to application preference, system policy and expected performance.
+If a connection originally targets a single Endpoint Identifer, there may be multiple endpoint candidates of different types that can be derived from the original.
+This creates an ordered list of the derived endpoint candidates according to application preference, system policy and expected performance.

-DNS hostname-to-address resolution is the most common method of Endpoint derivation.
+DNS hostname-to-address resolution is the most common method of endpoint derivation.
 When trying to connect to a hostname Endpoint Identifer on a traditional IP network, the implementation should send all applicable DNS queries.
 Commonly, this will include both A (IPv4) and AAAA (IPv6) records if both address families are supported on the local interface.
 This can also include SRV records {{?RFC2782}}, SVCB and HTTPS records {{?I-D.ietf-dnsop-svcb-https}}, or other future record types.
 The algorithm for ordering and racing these addresses should follow the recommendations in Happy Eyeballs {{!RFC8305}}.

 ~~~~~~~~~~
 1 [www.example.com:80, Wi-Fi, TCP]